MorrisJobke/morrisjobke.github.io/_posts/2018-10-31-couchdb-replication.md

 }
 ```

-And I created a continuous replication as well:
+And I created a continuous replication document as well:

 ```json
 {